ITPNYU/BigScreens/Big-Screens-2013-Syllabus.md

 ## Class 2: Show and Tell at IAC!
 Friday, Sep 13, 12:30-3PM

+##### Homework:
+- Collect 100 (yes 100) images at 11520x1080 pixels to look at on the full video wall the following week.
+- Make use of the

 10 minutes per project

 ### Class 3: @IAC: Thurs-Fri, Sep 19-20